 You may not be sure, in the immediate aftermath of the crash, what the cause was.
 That’s okay.
-Our U-Haul truck accident lawyers can investigate and find out.
-We’ll study the police report, talk to witnesses, and dig deeper to get to the bottom of what caused the accident.
+A U-Haul truck accident lawyer can investigate and find out.
+By studying the police report, talking to witnesses, and digging deeper, your attorney can get to the bottom of what caused the accident.

 An accident is expensive.
 When that accident involved a massive U-Haul moving truck, the costs often include totaled or badly damaged vehicles and severe injuries.

 If you’re facing a major financial burden like this, you naturally want to know who is responsible for paying these expenses.